arosenfeld/procnote/README.md

 # procnote

 procnote is a simple program that associates notes with processes.
-For example:
+To build:

+    go get gopkg.in/alecthomas/kingpin.v1
+    go build procnote.go

+Adding a process with a note:

     $ procnote add 1234 "This is an important process!"